OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Using ptrace

-As seen in chapter ["Debugging"](../techniques/ios/MASTG-TECH-0084.md), the iOS XNU kernel implements a `ptrace` system call that's lacking most of the functionality required to properly debug a process (e.g. it allows attaching/stepping but not read/write of memory and registers).
+As seen in ["Debugging"](../techniques/ios/MASTG-TECH-0084.md "Debugging"), the iOS XNU kernel implements a `ptrace` system call that's lacking most of the functionality required to properly debug a process (e.g. it allows attaching/stepping but not read/write of memory and registers).

 Nevertheless, the iOS implementation of the `ptrace` syscall contains a nonstandard and very useful feature: preventing the debugging of processes.
 This feature is implemented as the `PT_DENY_ATTACH` request, as described in the [official BSD System Calls Manual](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/ptrace.2.html "PTRACE(2)").
 In simple words, it ensures that no other debugger can attach to the calling process; if a debugger attempts to attach, the process will terminate.
 Using `PT_DENY_ATTACH` is a fairly well-known anti-debugging technique, so you may encounter it often during iOS pentests.